elhectro2/reMoDA/README.md

 * **labels_dict:** (optional) Label for each of the samples.
 If the dictionary is empty, it takes the name of the sample as label.
 * **position_dict:** (optional) Position of interest for each sample.
 If none is given, the program will automatically check if the name of the sample is in the O#M format, where O is the 1-letter code for the original amino acid, # is the position of the mutation and M is the 1-letter code for the mutated amino acid.
 If this is the format of the name of the sample, # will be used as position.
 If not, it will return None, and no local calculations will be performed.
 #### Simulation parameters
+If these parameters are not known, they can be obtained by running `gmx rms` on the xtc file and inspecting the resulting file using `vim` or any other text processor.
 * **time_step:** Time between saved frames of the simulation (in ns)
 * **duration:** Timelength of the full trajectory (in ns)
 * **final:** Time of the last frame of the trajectory (in ns)